 I spent two years at l’Ecole, as an assistant teacher first, then a teacher, being trained by a very talented teacher from France.
 I still like to learn from the other French teachers around me that have much experience and are always happy to help.
 I have a background in pediatric psychology that gives me another advantage to care for the children.

 I am young, full of energy and good ideas, naturally a very patient person, nice and especially attentive.

 I currently teach French in the 2 years old class at l’Ecole and it is really a pleasure to contribute to the instruction and the education of those children.

+Bonjour!
 I immigrated from Northern France after graduating from L’académie des Beaux-arts.
 I moved to New York in 1992 to pursue my long life desire to live in the United States.
 I have a daughter, Marine, who I am raising bilingual and passing down my French heritage to.

 It’s very important for me to share my culture with my students.
 I have been a pre-k teacher and a summer camp counselor in an American school for 13 years.
-I currently teach the 2 and 3 year olds as well as beginners preschool, beginners 2 and Kindergarten after school classes.
+I currently teach the 3 year olds as well as beginners preschool, beginners 2 and Kindergarten after school classes.

 I would describe myself as a fun, patient, and highly energetic teacher with a genuine love and interest in children’s education and growth.

 Hello!
 I’m Anne-Cecile.
 I have been a certified teacher in France since 1999.
 I graduated with a Master’s degree in chemistry from Paris University.
 I’ve taught all grades from Preschool to 5th grade.
 In recent years, I specialized in teaching children on the autistic spectrum, including high functioning, and other special needs such as dyslexia.
 I believe that every child has his/her unique way of learning and enjoy looking for the most effective way to bring the best out of each child in my care.